django-helpdesk/django-helpdesk/docs/settings.rst

    If you wish to modify or introduce new status choices, you may add them like this::

-     # Don't forget to import the gettext_lazy function at the begining of your settings file
+     # Don't forget to import the gettext_lazy function at the beginning of your settings file
      from django.utils.translation import gettext_lazy as _

      # Explicitly define status list integer values